lis-press/greeb-bot/README.md

 in order to set up in integration with google spreadsheets.

-### Clojure
+### Kotlin

-You can use clojure REPL together with files in your classpath.
+You can use Kotlin REPL together with files in your classpath.
 It can speed up development and experiments a bit.